 Vertical Pallet Herb Garden

-Please join us for a closer look at our hanging herb garden, made from reclaimed pallets and terra-cotta pots.
-Such a easy DIY to create your very own vertical herb garden.
+Please join us for a closer look at our Vertical Pallet Herb Garden, made from reclaimed pallets and terra-cotta pots.
+Such an easy DIY to create your very own vertical herb garden.

-I have received so many comments, emails and texts from you all asking about the details on how to make the DIY Herb Garden project.
+I have received so many comments, emails and texts from you all asking about the details on how to make the DIY Vertical Pallet Herb Garden.
 So…..
-I will be the first one to admit…..
-I might have dropped the ball on that follow up article to our DIY PATIO PAVER PROJECT, which would have covered all that information.
-I did get really engulfed in the One Room Challenge, and in my defense I only had 6 weeks to get the Sleeping Porch done.
-So now I have shamelessly plugged it again…with a link, in case you missed it., or sign up for our monthly newsletter:
+I will be the first one to admit, I might have dropped the ball on that follow up article after our DIY PATIO PAVER PROJECT, which would have covered all that information.
+In my defense I did get really engulfed in my first One Room Challenge, and I only had 6 weeks to get the Sleeping Porch done.

 Basically this is an easy weekend project, that takes very little time, money, or effort.
 Here is what you will need: